vuejs/v2.vuejs.org/src/v2/guide/installation.md

 ### CDN

-Recommended: [https://unpkg.com/vue](https://unpkg.com/vue), which will reflect the latest version as soon as it is published to npm.
-You can also browse the source of the npm package at [https://unpkg.com/vue/](https://unpkg.com/vue/).
+Recommended:[https://cdn.jsdelivr.net/npm/vue](https://cdn.jsdelivr.net/npm/vue), which will reflect the latest version as soon as it is published to npm.
+You can also browse the source of the npm package at [https://www.jsdelivr.com/package/npm/vue/](https://www.jsdelivr.com/package/npm/vue/).

-Also available on [jsDelivr](https://cdn.jsdelivr.net/npm/vue/dist/vue.js) or [cdnjs](https://cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js), but these two services take some time to sync so the latest release may not be available yet.
+Also available on [cdnjs](https://cdnjs.cloudflare.com/ajax/libs/vue/{{vue_version}}/vue.js), but this service takes some time to sync so the latest release may not be available yet.

 ## NPM